 Prescription coverage added to your Medicare package.

-What are the four phases of Medicare Part D: Prescription Drug Coverage?
+What are the three phases of Medicare Part D: Prescription Drug Coverage?

 Phase 1: Deductible Phase